Grain or Meal Moth Infestation Out of Control - Help!

 • I am the coordinator of an emergency food pantry, located on the lower floor.
 The pantry is not infested and was not a source of the problem.
 We have mega monitoring in this area; it is closed off from everything else and was completely cleaned and painted within the past 2 months.
 Obviously my deepest concern is allowing the upstairs. problem to compromise the pantry and we're working hard to ensure that does not occur.

-• It is my personal opinion that the moth problem began perhaps 2 or more years ago and no one noticed the problem quietly spreading far and wide.
+• It is my personal opinion that the moth problem began perhaps 2 or more years ago and no one noticed the problem quietly spreading far and wide."

 Here's my answer

 The short answer is the primary moth infestation must be somewhere that is not obvious or you would have already found it.
 The larvae of these moths infest grains, seeds and other course material like cereal.
-A common and difficult-to-find source of moths is sometimes a cache of seeds/grain from a rodent nest inside the walls or ceiling.
-I agree that the moths are probably spreading out from this primary infestation to other parts of the building and I agree that it has probably been going on for awhile.
-I also agree that pest control is not the answer, unless they eliminate the rodents.
+A common and difficult-to-find source of moths is sometimes a cache of seeds or grain in a rodent nest inside the walls or ceiling.

 Comments